Ernesto-B/Worldbuilding-Obsidian/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 - The Coast of Iyresa is split into 2 major parts: the upper city, known as [[Cascadea]], and the lower city, known as [[Stonefall]].
 - To enter the country, there are pathways coming from the mountains in the southwest, as well as sea ports for ships coming in from the northeast.
 - Between the main cities and the mountains, Iyresa is made up of abundant plains which are home to medium-skilled monsters.
-- To the west are
+- To the west are numerous caves which are host to both precious ores and ferocious beasts that are no easy feat.
+- The Coast is a central hub which is host to many festivals and markets where lots of trading occurs.
+-

 # Geographical Location and Features